juliend2/purity/README.md

 ### 1. Create an index.php file

 For this, use the index.tpl.php file as a template.
-With Purity, index.php as a bit like the config.ru file on any Rack app: it contains the configurations, the library includes and it executes the app.

-Your index.php should (in that order):
+With Purity, index.php as a bit like the config.ru file on any Rack app; it should (in that order):

 1. include the purity framework (using `include 'lib/purity/purity.php'`),
 1. include other libraries (if needed)